datanglibai/ts.node/README.md

 ### What type 'any' does?
 A grammer suger...fixes all type related compile errors....because annotating a variable with type Any is essentially telling the compiler to bypass the type system, and in general not check type compatibility for this variable.

-A variable of type Any is assumed to potentially have any property, like a plain Javascript object
+A variable of type Any is assumed to potentially have any property, like a plain Javascript object.

+In coding, any can be assigned with any value, and can assign to any variables.

+### Non-Nullable type

+### Union and Intersection types
+We may need to recconsider how to define the interfaces we have now.

+### Array & Tuple

 ## Type Definitions
 In Typescript 2 and beyond, essentially 4 scenarios in what concerns type definitions: